zachariahcox/zachariahcox/docs/humans/1on1_init.md

 8. time off
 * generally aim for about a week per quarter.
 * let the team know in the vacation calendar and workday.
-* try to give us a few weeks of heads-up for longer time off.
+* try to give us a few weeks of heads-up for longer time off (or 2x the number of days you plan to be out)

+9. working hours
+* 11am est to 1pm est are org-meeting hours, please try to attend.
+* important working meetings tend to be alternating scheduled; one week earlier for EU and EST timezones, the next later for PST.